Keijo (manga): Characters

-A former judo champion.
-She is one of the most promising new recruits and the fastest player.
+A former judo champion, a promising recruits, and the fastest player.
 Her fighting type is "Outfighter".
 Despite her classmates' antics, she is a caring friend to her roommates and solves problems with them.
 She has dark blue eyes and a blue ribbon tied in her short, white hair.
-Her father disapproves of her decision to play keijo instead of judo, but accepts it when she wins a match in the East–West War event with a judo-inspired move.
+Her father disapproves of her decision to play keijo instead of judo, but accepts it when she participates a match in the East–West War event.